gianluca-rainis/vscode-assembly-extension/README.md

-# Assembly extension for Visual Studio Code
+# Z80 Assembly extension for Visual Studio Code
-The **Assembly** extension, developed for *Visual Studio Code* is a simple extension that provide two possible color themes (one light and one dark) and a simple error detector for the *.s* and *.asm* files.
+The **Z80 Assembly** extension, developed for *Visual Studio Code*, is a simple extension that provides two possible color themes (one light and one dark) and a simple error detector for the *.s* and *.asm* files.
+It fully supports the Z80 Assembly language.

+I recommend using one of the two color themes provided by this extension while developing in Assembly to take advantage of all its features (which other themes may not support).
+Remember that the *Z80 Assembly Color Themes* are designed to support only the Z80 Assembly language.

 ## Author
 The author is Gianluca Rainis (gianluca-rainis on GitHub).